What is B12?

 It is an important nutrient that your body uses to develop and maintain a healthy nervous system.
 Vitamin B12 plays a role in healthy blood cells and helps make DNA in the your body.

 Preventing the body from developing anemia, especially megaloblastic anemia, is another key role.
 B12 comes from bacteria that animals eat.
-When we eat animal-based foods we take in vitamin B12.
+When you eat animal-based foods you get vitamin B12.

 What is peripheral neuropathy?

 This is a dysfunction or disease of peripheral nerves.
 It causes symptoms like numbness, weakness, or even paralysis.
 Onset is often in the feet or hands.

 There are two variants of peripheral neuropathy.
 Mononeuropathy and polyneuropathy.
 Mono occurs when one specific part of the body is affected while poly affects various parts.

 How is B12 related to neuropathy?

 B12 is vital for the development of a healthy nervous system.
 Damage caused by a deficiency may be permanent.

 As of today there is not a cure for vitamin B12 neuropathy.
 However, there are some potential B12 neuropathy treatments that can help.
 Work with your doctor to ensure your body has and maintains a healthy vitamin B12 level.
 Use of supplements can be your key to success.

 When neuropathy occurs it is due to the break down of the myelin sheath.
 This is the outer layer of a nerve that protects it from damage.